 The area is served by Tri-Cities Airport (TRI). located about 30 minutes away from campus.
 Some travelers also fly into Asheville, NC (one hour away) or Knoxville (about 1.5 hours away).

-Shuttle bus transportation Saturday will be provided by Emmanuel.
+Shuttle bus transportation will be provided twice a day on Friday and Saturday by Emmanuel to and from the conference hotel, the Johnson City Doubletree (more hotels details below).
 Transportation will also be provided to the optional Friday night group dinner.
-Details on all conference transportation will be available later.
+More details on all conference transportation will be available later.

 In addition, Emmanuel and SCJ Conference will assist with pre-requested airport transfers to Tri-Cities Airport whenever possible.
 Local services are also listed on the website of https://triflight.com.
 Please indicate your transportation needs on the registration form.